How local Arab uprising in Northeast Syria may wipe US forces & their SDF

 “As a result, local resistance and the resulting cost will inevitably be higher”, he opines.
 “Hopefully that will make the period of US military occupation shorter.”

-*Daesh (ISIS/ISIL/Islamic State) is a terrorist organisation banned in Russia and many other countries.
+*Daesh (ISIS/ISIL/Islamic State) is a terrorist organization banned in Russia and many other countries.